openstack-archive/congress-specs/specs/kilo/datalog-ng.rst

 Change #6:  Grammatical Improvements
 A set of grammatical improvements will be defined to simplify the use of Datalog-ng, and especially to make its syntax friendlier to Python developers.
-Examples include more recognizable comments (e.g., familiar “//” or “/*..*/” instead of the native Datalog ‘%’), the ability to use single and/or double quotes, and English equivalents to some commands (e.g., ‘!’ or ‘NOT’ or ‘not’).
+Examples include more recognizable comments (e.g., familiar "//" or "/*..*/" instead of the native Datalog '%'), the ability to use single and/or double quotes, and English equivalents to some commands (e.g., '!' or 'NOT' or 'not').

 Dependencies